SamarthK1239/CarrierFuelBot-Release-Version/README.md

 ### 1. Deploying to Heroku
 1. You can deploy the bot to [Heroku](https://www.heroku.com/).
 Steps for that can be found [here](https://devcenter.heroku.com/articles/getting-started-with-python).
 You can also watch [this video](https://www.youtube.com/watch?v=BPvg9bndP1U&ab_channel=TechWithTim) if you prefer a video format of the step by step instructions.
 2. If you do decide to deploy to heroku, you will need a database.
 You can watch [this video](https://www.youtube.com/watch?v=ffEtxbbzCKQ&ab_channel=NickBisignano) to setup heroku postgres.
 You don't need to change any bot code!
-3. Go to the Settings page and add a config var called ENVIRONMENT with the value "production".
+3. Go to the Settings page and add a config variable called ENVIRONMENT with the value "production".
 The bot depends on this.
+4. Add a config variable called DISCORD_TOKEN with the value of your discord token.
-4. You're all setup with heroku!
+5. You're all setup with heroku!
 Have fun with the bot!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.